-Osteoporosis is a bone disease, the name of which means “porous bones” in Latin.
-The inside of a normal bone has small spaces, like a honeycomb.
-Osteoporosis increases the size of these spaces so that the bones lose strength and density.
-At the same time, the outside of the bone also grows weaker and thinner.
+Osteoporosis is a bone disease.
+Its name comes from the Latin for “porous bones.”
+The inside of a healthy bone has small spaces, like a honeycomb.
+Osteoporosis increases the size of these spaces, such that the bone loses strength and density.
+At the same time, the outside of the bone grows weaker and thinner.

-People with osteoporosis are at a high risk of suffering fractures while engaged in routine activities like standing or walking.
-According to the National Institutes of Health (NIH), more than 40 million people either have osteoporosis or are at high risk of developing it.
+People with osteoporosis are at a high risk of experiencing fractures while engaged in routine activities like standing or walking.
+About 53 million people either have osteoporosis or are at high risk of developing it.
 The most commonly affected bones are the wrists, hips, spine, and ribs.

 - being female